About FFN

 Fantasy Football Nerds launched in 2025 after years of dealing with fractured fantasy workflows.
 Rankings, projections, injury context, and advice were scattered across separate surfaces, and most advice skipped the assumptions that actually matter.

 FFN connects those pieces into a practical decision system.
-It combines commissioner-level experience with data-backed analysis, public tools, premium workflows, and FantasyGPT for on-demand answers.
-Every article, ranking, and product decision is meant to help serious managers move faster without giving up reasoning or trust.
+It combines commissioner-level experience with data-backed analysis, public tools, and weekly editorial context.
+Every article, ranking, and tool decision is meant to help serious managers move faster without giving up reasoning or trust.

 A note on the visuals: some site images are older creative communications assets while I work through the next upgrade.
 They are temporary presentation pieces; the rankings, tools, and analysis are the real product.